 The first of the grants funded a new lab-on-a-chip device for faster disease diagnostics, which can rapidly identify infections and the causative virus.
 The first disease diagnostic to be developed and trialled with the device will be for avian influenza detection, with virus samples, reagents and test development expertise provided by Elizabeth Macarthur Agricultural Institute.

 Dr Noel Chambers, Chief Executive Officer of the National Foundation for Medical Research and Innovation said these newly created grant opportunities are supporting research specifically targeting innovation in infectious diseases at the human – animal interface.
 “Infectious diseases can have a devastating impact on both human and animal health, posing significant threats to not only our community but also our livestock, wildlife and export industries,” Dr Chambers said.

-The second project supported under this partnership has been the development of a vaccine for the Zika virus, with research currently conducted by Prof Eric Gowans’ team at the University of Adelaide.
+- The development of a vaccine for the Zika virus, Prof Eric Gowans, University of Adelaide;

 About NSW Department of Primary Industries

 The New South Wales Department of Primary Industries, a division of the New South Wales Government, is responsible for the administration and development for agriculture, fisheries, aquaculture, state forests, biosecurity, and crown lands in New South Wales.
 The Department works to develop and sustain diverse, profitable food and fibre industries, and ensures best practice management of natural resources.